When a company fails to pay its debts, creditors can petition the courts to have your company placed in compulsory liquidation.

-A CVA can help save an insolvent business from being forced to close its doors entirely and is often supported by creditors as they know they will have a better chance of getting back funds than if the company goes into liquidation.
+A CVA can help save an insolvent business from being forced to close its doors entirely.
+Creditors often support it as they know they will have a better chance of getting back funds than if the company is liquidated.

 It is a frequently-used method used to stop winding-up petitions.

-If you fail to act, your company is likely to face serious issues when it receives a winding-up petition.
-The petition will be made known to the public, as the creditor will advertise it in the London Gazette.
+If you fail to act, your company will likely face serious issues when receiving a winding-up petition.
+In addition, the petition will be made known to the public, as the creditor will advertise it in the London Gazette.

 This will then alert the company’s bank, other creditors, and the public to its situation.
 As a result, its bank accounts will be frozen, and it will be forced to stop trading.

-If your company is subject to a winding-up petition, or you’re worried that it might be, don’t hesitate to get in touch with the Future Strategy team today.
+If your company is subject to a winding-up petition, or you’re worried it might be, don’t hesitate to contact the Future Strategy team today.

 If there is any evidence of wrongful trading or if you deliberately or knowingly caused the company to become insolvent, you could be held personally responsible for the company’s debts or possibly be disqualified from being a director in the future.

-In most cases, though, you are free to start trading again and set up another limited company.
+In most cases, you are free to start trading again and set up another limited company.

 We can talk you through all of your options and find you the right solution